1913 Kentucky Derby: Thomas P. Hayes

 Donerail was bred by Thomas P. Hayes, who decided to keep the colt.
 Hayes chose the thoroughbred's name after a small community near Lexington.
-Trained by his owner, Donerail's first races were less than impressive and Hayes had no confidence that he was able to perform well in the Kentucky Derby.
+Trained by his owner, Donerail's first races were less than impressive, and Hayes had no confidence that he was able to perform well in the Kentucky Derby.
 He told Roscoe Goose, the jockey, to find another mount.
 Goose continued to beg Hayes to enter Donerail in the Kentucky Derby, and when a friend of Hayes, William J. Treacy paid the entry fee, Donerail was added to the field.
 The win of Donerail also put Hayes in the history books: it was only the second time in history that the same person bred, trained, and owned the Kentucky Derby winner.

 Roscoe Goose

-Donerail's jockey Roscoe Goose was a descendent of one of the pioneer families in the Louisville area.
+Donerail's jockey Roscoe Goose was a descendant of one of the pioneer families in the Louisville area.
 He was confident of the potential of the horse and even told friends that he believed Donerail could win the Kentucky Derby.
 Roscoe's brother, Carl, was also a jockey and he was killed in a riding accident.
 Roscoe committed to teach and train young jockeys.
 He was instrumental in adding the requirement for the jockeys to wear helmets.
 Roscoe Goose became a trainer, breeder, owner, and elder statesman of horse racing.
 [2]He would mentor the great jockey Eddie Arcaro.
 In 1963, Roscoe Goose was one of the first athletes named to the Kentucky Athletic Hall of Fame.
 He died in 1971 and is buried in Louisville's Cave Hill Cemetery.